Is Wildfire a Risk in Texas?

 Fire hazard reduction does not mean clear cutting a fire break.
 It does mean looking at what type of fire behavior is possible and what fuel it may ignite. – Vincent Debrock, Certfied Arborist & Co-owner

 Where Do I Start to Create a Fire Safe Property?

-- Having a non-flammable roof and gutters are an enormous benefit.
+- Begin your Firewise planning near your house.
+Having a non-flammable roof and gutters are an enormous benefit.
 Keep decks clean and spaces under them free of debris and flammable materials.

 - Remove flammable plants such as juniper and other woody shrubs within five feet of your house and replace with ‘fire-smart’ plants.

 - Don’t allow leaves and small branches to pile up in nooks and crannies around your house where an ember can easily ignite them.

 - Trim any overhanging branches at least ten feet from your house.